Australian Circumcision - why 50 years of social change?

 2.3.4 Births 1988-1992

 During this period rates remained fairly stable on the northside and Sunshine Coast.
-However the riverside suburbs, west and southside saw a leap to 76% left intact.
+However the west and southside saw a dramatic leap to 76% left intact.

 2.3.5 Births 1993-1999

-2.4.1 Rural Queensland Rural Queensland was fairly slow to move away from Route Infant Circumcision, with rates remaining fairly steady from 1936 until the mid 1970s.
-The late 1970s saw a significant shift, but the largest change occurred in the early 1980s, again coinciding with the 'discourage' medical policy.
-Around 70% of births from 1986-1995 were left intact, with a further significant shift to 80% left intact during the late 1990s.
+2.4.1 Rural Queensland Rural Queensland was fairly slow to move away from Route Infant Circumcision.
+Rates remained fairly steady from 1936 until the mid 1970s.
+The late 1970s saw a significant shift, but the largest change occurred in the early 1980s.
+Again this coincided with the 'discourage' medical policy.
+Around 70% of births from 1986-1995 were left intact.
+There was a further big shift to 80% left intact during the late 1990s.

 2.4.2 Rural NSW Rural NSW has always had a higher circumcision rate than elsewhere.
-The initial policy statement in 1971 appears to have coincided with a 5-10% increase in the number of boys left intact, which remained steady throughout the 1970s.
-The 1980s saw a significant shift, again coinciding with the 'discourage' policy commencing.
-The number of boys left intact was steady in the mid 60s from the mid 1980s to change of the millennium.
+The initial policy statement in 1971 appears to have coincided with a 5-10% increase in the number of boys left intact.
+This remained steady throughout the 1970s.
+The early 1980s saw a significant shift, again coinciding with the 'discourage' policy commencing.
+The number of boys left intact jumped again in the mid 1980s.
+Rates then remained stabled to the millennium.

 2.4.3 Rural Vic Rural Victoria has traditionally seen lower circumcision rates when compared to neighbouring states.
-Rates were steady at around 75% for 30 years, although by the late 1960s the rate has reduced slightly to 70%.
+Rates were steady at around 75% for 30 years.
+However by the late 1960s they had dropped slightly to 70%.
 The 1970/71 debate coincides with a major change in popularity (yellow bar), with a reduction of just under 20%.
 The tougher 1983 stance coincides with a shift during the 1980s (red bar) when rates dropped by just under 20% again.
 During the 1990s around 4/5th of births were left intact, a greater percentage than had been circumcised during the 1930s-1960s routine circumcision era.

 2.4.4 South Australia Relatively low sample sizes makes it harder to understand SA's trends.
 The 1966 and 1971 samples are odd, with one likely being a statistical blip.
 However it is not possible to know which (or if either) it is.
 As with other states the early 1980s are when trends flipped, with the majority being left intact.
 This trend continued to 1990 and has remained fairly stable since.
 SA had a comparitively high circumcision rate during the 1990s